 1. Figure out what you’re going to sell

-The first step in ecommerce development is figuring out what you’re going to sell.
+The most important step in ecommerce development is sorting out the thing you will sell.
 What excites you?

 Building an online store around your passions translates into a business you’ll enjoy running.
 Whether you’re into boutique guitar effects pedals, fishing lures, or high-end watches, finding your niche doesn’t have to go any further from what you already know.